 Cauliflower (Brassica oleracea) is just one member of the great Cruciferae family.
 All of the Cruciferae cousins, Brussels sprouts, kale, cabbage, and broccoli, to name but a few, have their antecedents in wild cabbage.
 If the family Cruciferae were horses, broccoli would be a steady workhorse and cauliflower the showy white Lipizzaner.

-Preparation: Peel away any outer leaves, trim bottom stem.
-For whiter cauliflower, add a tablespoon of milk or lemon juice to cooking water.
+Peel away any outer leaves, trim bottom stem.
+For whiter cauliflower, add a tablespoon of milk or lemon juice to boiling water.
 Cooking in an iron or aluminum pot will turn this lovely vegetable yellow or greenish.

 Heidi Lewis writes about farms, bees, and fruit from her home in Sonoma County, CA. She’s been with The FruitGuys since they were FruitKids.